dvmarinoff/Flux/README.md

 ## Supported Platforms

-A fully featured web version will be released by the end Jan 2021, and followed with desktop apps later.
+A fully featured web version will be released soon, and followed with desktop apps later.

 The Web version is running directly in the browser and relies on some of the latest web platform technologies.
 Browser support for the web version is the following: